laurabolta/Synthesis-Project-I/README.md

 - `Ensamble_trees_SUBJECTS.ipynb` – Serves as a baseline model using ensemble methods on individual subjects, used to compare against more general models.
 However, it was not included in the final version of the project because it takes too much time and computer power to run for all subjects.

-- `main.py` – Entry point script that may serve for orchestration, integration, or running specific parts of the pipeline.
+- `main.py` – Loads a pre-trained machine learning model (`ensemble_model.pkl`) using `joblib`.
+It checks if the model file exists and loads it into memory for use in predictions.
+If the file is not found, it raises an error.

 **Important Folders:**